 The 7 Human Foods That You Should Never Give Your Turtle

-So far, we’ve focused on the foods that are acceptable to share with your turtle, but there are a few things in your kitchen that you should keep to yourself.
+So far, we’ve focused on the foods that are acceptable to share with your turtle, but there are several foods in your kitchen that you should keep to yourself.

 1. Fried Foods

 All the oil and fat in fried foods are terrible for your turtle.
 Not only are they unable to digest these, but they will also negatively impact their health.